ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 Managing inventory load order
 -----------------------------

-Ansible loads inventory sources in the order suplied and will define hosts, groups and variables as it encounters them, adding the ``all`` and ``ungrouped`` at the end, if needed.
+Ansible loads inventory sources in the order supplied and will define hosts, groups and variables as it encounters them, adding the ``all`` and ``ungrouped`` at the end if needed.

-Depending on the inventory plugin(s) used you might need to consider rearrainging the order to make sure parent/child defined groups or hosts exist as the plugins involved expect or you might end up with a parsing error.
+Depending on the inventory plugin(s) used you might need to consider rearranging the order to make sure parent/child-defined groups or hosts exist as the plugins involved expect or you might end up with a parsing error.

-Variables defined mulitple times are overwritten, last one defined wins.
+Variables defined multiple times are overwritten, last one defined wins.

 .. _variables_in_inventory:

 Adding variables to inventory
 =============================

-You can defin variables that relate to a specific host or group in inventory.
-A simple way to start is adding variables directly to the hosts and groups in a YAML or INI inventory source.
+You can define variables that relate to a specific host or group in inventory.
+A simple way to start is by adding variables directly to the hosts and groups in a YAML or INI inventory source.

 We document adding variables in the inventory source for simplicity.
 However, you can also use :ref:`vars_plugins` to add variables from many other sources, Ansible, by default, ships with the :ref:`host_group_vars` plugin, which allows defining variables in separate host and group variable files.
 This is a more robust approach to describing your system policy.
 Setting variables in the inventory source is only one way to do it.
 See :ref:`splitting_out_vars` for guidelines on storing variable values in individual files in the 'host_vars' and 'group_vars' directories.
 See :ref:`splitting_out_vars` for details.